 Some grow bags have support rings or ribs sewn in, which give them a semi-rigid shape.
 Other bags look like a sack until they are filled.
 Semi-rigid bags are easier to fill and have a reassuring sturdiness about them; those without support are easier to fit into odd spaces or blend with the natural curves of landscaping.

-When it comes to temperature sensitive plants, grow bags have the upper hand.
+When it comes to temperature-sensitive plants, grow bags have the upper hand.
 Because of their permeability, grow bags lose water to evaporation quickly.
-Consider using a mulch to help retain moisture.
+Consider using mulch to help retain moisture.

 Air Root Pruning Containers

 Air pruning containers are generally made of plastic and covered in a network of holes.
 These holes are typically ¼” to 3″ diameter circles; or vertical slots 1/8″ to ½” wide.
 Studies at the University of Florida determined that a minimum ratio of 10:1 material to space is needed to create conditions for sufficient air pruning.